 A study published in the American Journal of Occupational Therapy showed that “Sensory-based interventions improved sensory processing, fine motor skills, and self-care activities.”
 While experts acknowledge that more research is needed in this area, the positive impact of sensory diets on a child’s well-being is well-documented.

-Occupational therapists, who specialize in helping individuals participate in daily life, often recommend a sensory diet.
+Occupational therapists, who specialize in helping individuals participate in daily life, often recommend a sensory diet for children that have sensory challenges.
 It can help kids with sensory processing issues feel calmer and more focused.

 How Does a Sensory Diet Work?